api3dao/old-api3-docs/docs/dapis/reference/chains.md

 dAPIs can be read on the following chains using the [DapiServer](../#dapiserver-sol) contract addresses listed below.
-Use the [dAPI Browser](./dapi-browser.md) to find the desired dAPI names and the networks they are available on.
+Use the [API3 Market](https://market.api3.org/) website to find the desired dAPI names and the networks they are available on.

 <dapis-chains-ChainsList/>